ncatlab/nlab-content/pages/8/2/6/1/21628/content.md

 =--
 =--

-This entry collects links related to the forthcoming book
+This entry collects links related to the book

 * [[Egbert Rijke]]: